The Good Man of Nanking

-The Good Man of Nanking: The Diaries of John Rabe is a collection of the personal journals of John Rabe, a German businessman who lived in Nanjing at the time of the Nanking Massacre in 1937–1938.
-The book contains the diaries that Rabe kept during the Nanking Massacre, writing from his personal experience and observation of the events that took place.
+The Good Man of Nanking: The Diaries of John Rabe is a collection of the personal journals of John Rabe, a German businessman who lived in Nanjing at the time of the Nanjing Massacre in 1937–1938.
+The book contains the diaries that Rabe kept during the Nanjing Massacre, writing from his personal experience and observation of the events that took place.
 It also excerpts Rabe's experience in immediate post-war Berlin, then occupied by Soviet troops.
 Rabe's diaries were made known and quoted by author Iris Chang during the research for her book, The Rape of Nanking; they were subsequently translated from German to English by John E. Woods and published in the United States in 1998.
-The diaries of Rabe could only provide witnesses of a small corner of the Nanking Massacre, because of the limitation of his activity in the safe zone.
+The diaries of Rabe could only provide witnesses of a small corner of the Nanjing Massacre, because of the limitation of his activity in the safe zone.

 Diary entries

 In his diary kept during the aggression to the city and its occupation by the Imperial Japanese Army, John Rabe wrote many comments about Japanese atrocities.
 For example, on 13 December 1937, he wrote:

 "It is not until we tour the city that we learn the extent of destruction.
 We come across corpses every 100 to 200 yards.
 The bodies of civilians that I examined had bullet holes in their backs.
 These people had presumably been fleeing and were shot from behind.
 The Japanese march through the city in groups of ten to twenty soldiers and loot the shops ...
 I watched with my own eyes as they looted the café of our German baker Herr Kiessling.
 Hempel's hotel was broken into as well, as almost every shop on Chung Shang and Taiping Road."